walterxie/MEP-tutorial/README.md

 run reasonably quickly on most modern computers.
-Set the sampling frequencies for the screen to `10000`, the trace log file to `400` and the trees file to `400`, change the log file name to `RSV2.log` and tree log file name to `RSV2.trees`.
+Set the sampling frequencies for the screen to `10000`, the trace log file to `400` and the trees file to `400`, and also change the log file name to `RSV2.log` and tree log file name to `RSV2.trees`.
 If you keep the default tree log file name, the string `$(tree)` will be replaced by the name of the tree defined in the `Partitions` panel, here is "tree".